Fardin083/CODSOFT/README.md

 # CODSOFT
-This is all about my projects/tasks given my CODSOFT internship.
+This is all about my projects/tasks i have completed in my CODSOFT internship jouney.
 Duration-1 months

+THANKS FOR VISITING :)